indydutch/blog-content/posts/2025-12-22-mcp-n8n-agent-tutorial-part2.md

 ### Core Tool Implementation

-Here's how a basic MCP tool is structured:
+Here's how a basic MCP tool is structured.
+Don't worry if some of this syntax is new—we'll break it down:

 ```python
 from fastmcp import FastMCP